Kelantan rebellion: Course of the rebellion

-Administration of Kelantan (1902- 1915)
+Administration of Kelantan (1902 - 1915)

-Although the Kelantan rebellion had been popularly viewed as a peasant uprising, it has to be noted that prior to the rebellion, there were changes to the administration which had eroded the privileges of the traditional leaders – chiefs, aristocrats and the ruler.
-This erosion of the traditional privileges had brought about the arousal of hostility and bitterness amongst the traditional leaders.
-Kelantan was brought under the control of British authorities who had made an agreement with Siam in the Anglo-Siamese Treaty of 1902 which saw the appointment of two British officers, W.A.
+Earlier, while still a Siamese province, the Anglo-Siamese Treaty of 1902 allowed British officers W.A.
 Graham and H.W.
-Thomson to oversee the administration of Kelantan.
-Significantly, the British administration was able to bring under its control, 1904 square miles of mineral-rich land previously leased by the Sultan of Kelantan to a British entrepreneur-R.W Duff.
+Thomson to assist in the administration of Kelantan.
+Significantly, the British administration was able to bring under its control, 1,904 square miles of mineral-rich land previously leased by the Sultan of Kelantan to British entrepreneur R.W.
+Duff.

-In addition to acquiring the resource rich land, Graham also made some reforms to the administration.
-For example, he reaffirmed the status of the Sultan as well as restructured the government services and created some new departments, including a State Treasury.
+Graham soon began modernising the state administration.
+While reaffirming the status of the Sultan, he restructured the civil service and created several new departments, including the State Treasury.
 The State Treasury oversaw all payments and receipts collected for the administration.
-Graham also transformed the existing police force into a more efficient and responsible unit.
-New courts were also set up and they operated alongside the Muslim syariah court.
-To make administration more efficient, Graham also divided the British territory into three districts - Kota Bahru, Ulu Kelantan and Pasir Putih.
-Each of these districts would have their own magistrate, land officer as well as revenue collector.
+Graham also transformed the existing police force into a more efficient force.
+A Western-style judiciary was established and operated in parallel with the Islamic courts.
+Kelantan was also reorganised into three districts - Kota Bharu, Ulu Kelantan and Pasir Puteh to streamline the state's administration.
+Each district will have its own magistrate, land officer as well as revenue collector.

-These actions eroded the privileges and power of the traditional leaders because previously, all revenue collected was done exclusively by the Sultan, his family as well as the members of the nobility but with Graham's reforms, the Sultan would have to be satisfied with what the British allocated to him.
-In order to avoid any form of rebellion, Graham appointed the Sultan's family members as head of the various government departments.
-This arrangement continued until 1909 when Kelantan was formally transferred from Thai to British control under the agreement of the Anglo-Siamese Treaty of 1909.
-Graham's successor, J.S Mason oversaw new developments in Kelantan's administration.
-Among these changes was the formal recognition that Britain would oversee Kelantan's foreign relations and the Sultan would also agree to appoint a British Adviser and “to follow and give effect to the advice of the Adviser….in all matters of administration other than those touching the Mohammedan religion and Malay custom.”
+These changes eventually eroded the power and privileges of the traditional leaders; previously, collection of tax revenue was done exclusively by the Sultan, his family or the nobility, but with Graham's reforms, the Sultan would have to be satisfied with what the British allocated to him.

+Anticipating discontent, Graham appointed several members of the royal family to lead several government departments.
+This arrangement continued until 1909 when Kelantan formally became a British protectorate, taking over from Siam upon signing of the Anglo-Siamese treaty that year.

+Graham's successor, J.S Mason continued with new developments in Kelantan's administration.
+Among these changes was that Britain would oversee Kelantan's foreign relations and defence, and the Sultan would appoint a British Adviser and to follow and give effect to the advice of the Adviser….in all matters of administration other than those touching the Mohammedan religion and Malay customs.